The Moon – Joan Lindsay

 Image by Kateryna Shamanska

-As Little Red Tarot writes “the Moon, that great, grey rock in the sky that governs our oceans, pulls the tides and with them our moods, is at the heart of many, many myths.
-It represents mystery and madness, the unseen, shadows and sorcery”.
+“The Moon, that great grey rock in the sky that governs our oceans, pulls the tides and with them our moods, is at the heart of many, many myths.
+It represents mystery and madness, the unseen, shadows and sorcery.” — Little Red Tarot

 Interpretive drawing of Joan Lindsay by Heather Blakey October 2022